 About Spinal Astrocytoma

 Spinal Astrocytoma is a spinal cord tumor that comes from cells within the spinal cord itself.
 The cells are often “invasive,” meaning they are intermingled with functional nerve tissue.
-Most spinal astrocytomas are low grade however they can transition to more aggressive tumors.
+Most spinal astrocytomas are low-grade however they can transition to more aggressive tumors.
 Astrocytomas may cause neurological compromise if they put pressure on your spinal cord or nerves or invade normal tissue.
-Complete resection with surgery can be difficult, often requiring additional treatments such radiation after biopsy.
+Complete resection with surgery can be difficult, often requiring additional treatments such as radiation after a biopsy.

 Common Symptoms of Spinal Astrocytoma

 Patients with a spinal astrocytoma usually display symptoms at the level or below the spinal cord tumor.
-Some common symptoms of a spinal astrocytoma include:
+Some common symptoms of a spinal astrocytoma include the following.

 - Neck or back pain